StanfordLegion/regent-lang.org/reference.md

 ### By Field

 Partitions a region based on a coloring stored in a field of the region.
-The resulting partition is guarranteed to be disjoint.
+The resulting partition is guaranteed to be disjoint.

 {% highlight regent %}
 var p = partition(r.color_field, color_space)